rssh/dotty-cps-async/_sources/MonadContexts.rst.txt

 where `F` is a type of awaited wrapper and `G` monad in enclosing |async|_ block.

-Using a context parameter makes our monad a bit more complex than traditional Haskell-like monad constructions but allows us to represent important industry cases, like structured concurrency.
+Using a context parameter makes our monad a bit more complex than traditional Haskell-like monad constructions but allows us to represent important industry cases, like |structured concurrency|_.
-Jokingly, we can say that our monad is close to the original Leibnic definition of Monadology, where each monad has unique qualities, not accessible from outside.
+Jokingly, we can say that our monad is close to the original Leibnic definition of monad in his work |Monadology|_, where each monad has unique qualities, not accessible from outside.

 The monad context is defined as a type inside |CpsMonad|_ :